TedHusted/awake/awake.md

 Alisi: How did you get the OBD connector so quickly?

-Titan: With the drone’s support, I reprogrammed a generic OBD with the help-mode acceleration command.
+Titan: With the drone’s support, I reprogrammed a generic OBD with the test-mode acceleration command.
 Stratos uses AWS which made it easy for me to access the schematics. — The drone altered the seat harness and installed the connector.
 Later it repaired the harness and retrieved the connector and phone.

 Alisi: And then the drone dropped a directed electromagnetic pulse disk to erase the ERD, destroying the evidence.